zed-industries/extensions/AUTHORING_EXTENSIONS.md

 ### Grammars

-If your extension contains grammars, you will need to install the Tree-sitter CLI to generate the WASM grammar file by running `build-wasm` command in the extension directory.
+If your extension contains grammars, you will need to install the Tree-sitter CLI to generate the WASM grammar file by running the `build-wasm` command to generate the WASM grammar and then place the `<grammar>.wasm` file in the `grammars` directory in the extension.

 ## Publishing your extension